« Back to Recipe

 Add the tomatoes, cooking for 10 minutes and stirring occasionally.
 Finally add the drained eggplant, and cook 15-20 minutes more until everything is soft and flavorful.
 Add 5 minutes if you think it needs more time.

-You can garnish with fresh basil and a drizzle of olive oil.
+You can garnish with fresh basil or other herbs and a drizzle of olive oil.

 I think this glorious dish tastes even better the next day.